Barker

 In the News

-David Barker quoted on Paul Ryan and lame ducks by Michael Walsh, "Paul Ryan, Lame Duck: What Does the Future Hold for Him?"
-Yahoo News, April 11, 2018.
+Quoted by Michael Walsh in "Paul Ryan, Lame Duck: What Does the Future Hold for Him?," Yahoo News, April 11, 2018.

-David Barker quoted on negativity versus biases in reporting by Stephen Loiaconi, "One Year Later, Media Still Struggles with Challenges of Covering President Trump" WJLA Washington, November 9, 2017.
+Quoted by Stephen Loiaconi in "One Year Later, Media Still Struggles with Challenges of Covering President Trump," WJLA Washington, November 9, 2017.

-"Progressive Protestors Face Longer Odds than the Tea Party Did," David Barker (with Kim Nalder and Jessica Newham ), Mischiefs of Faction, Vox, March 2, 2017.
+Opinion: "Progressive Protestors Face Longer Odds than the Tea Party Did," David Barker (with Kim Nalder and Jessica Newham ), Vox, March 2, 2017.

 Publications